Introduction

 Precision and Planning

-Outline the area: Employ a pencil and a level to draw clear lines indicating where to cut into the wall.
-Ensuring these lines are straight and level is vital for achieving a polished installation.
+Outline the area: Grab a pencil and a level to draw clear lines showing where to cut into the wall.
+Keeping these lines straight and level is key for a neat installation.

-Verify your measurements: Before moving forward, double-check all measurements to confirm that the marked area aligns perfectly with the cabinet’s dimensions.
+Verify your measurements: Before you proceed, double-check all your measurements to make sure the marked area matches the cabinet’s dimensions perfectly.

 Cut the Drywall